kevin-shiao/kevin-shiao/README.md

 Here are some ideas to get you started:
 <!--  -->
-- 🔭 I’m currently working on school
+- 🔭 I’m currently an undergraduate student at the University of British Columbia studying Statistics
-- 🌱 I’m currently learning statistics
+- 🌱 I’m interested in actuarial, financial, and data analysis work
 - 👯 I’m looking to collaborate on data analysis and software development projects
 - 📫 How to reach me: kevinshiao5@gmail.com
 - 😄 Pronouns: he/him